Dongguan Guangdong, China Travel Guide

 Features lively dragon boat races, specifically in towns along rivers.
 Experience this tradition.

-A time for family groups reunions, mooncake eating, and lantern displays.
+A time for family groups groups reunions, mooncake eating, and lantern displays.
 Public festivities occur.

-These can potentially occur throughout the year in traditional small communities like Nanshe Ancient Village, delivering authentic cultural experiences.
+These can potentially are held throughout the year in traditional small communities like Nanshe Ancient Village, delivering authentic cultural experiences.

 The Dongguan Yulan Theater might host customary Chinese opera or music performances, glimpses into regional traditions.

-Search for opportunities to interact with the local population during festivals or market visits for cultural understanding.
+Search for opportunities to interact with local residents during festivals or market visits to cultural understanding.

 Find opportunities for relaxation and rejuvenation amidst your travels.